 Most doctors aren't going to be forming a private charitable foundation, but it can make sense for some entrepreneurs, especially at the time of sale of their business.

 Note that unlike a DAF, which pays no taxes on the earnings in the account, or a private foundation, which pays very little, a trust pays taxes on earnings at a fairly high rate.
 A classic use for this sort of trust is an entrepreneur selling a business with some charitable desires.
-He gives the business to the trust, gets a tax break for doing so, supports a charity for a few years, and then passes the rest on to his kids (or even back to himself.)
-It doesn't make sense without a charitable desire, but coupled with one, can be a slick way to reduce some capital gains, income, and estate taxes.
+That person gives the business to the trust, gets a tax break for doing so, supports a charity for a few years, and then passes the rest on to their kids (or even back to themself).
+It doesn't make sense without a charitable desire, but coupled with one, it can be a slick way to reduce some capital gains, income, and estate taxes.

-#7 Charitable Remainder Trust
+#7 Charitable Remainder Trust Earnings Are Tax-Exempt

 What do you think?
 Do you give to charity?
 How?
 Why?
 Comment below!